 Mist Bath

-If your parrot starts making lots of noise for no apparent reason, mist it down with spray.
+If the parrot starts making lots of noise for no apparent reason, mist it down with spray.

 Most parrots enjoy the relaxing feeling of the water on their feathers and will spend time preening and grooming them.
 As a result, they’ll quieten down, reducing their noise levels.